anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 We thank Brian E. Carpenter, Michael Richardson, and Giorgio Romanenghi for their input and discussion on use cases and call flows.

+Moreover,
+we thank Toerless Eckert (document shepherd),
+Barry Leiba (SECdir review),
-Moreover, we thank Toerless Eckert, Barry Leiba, Michael Richardson, Rajeev Ranjan, and Rufus Buschart for their reviews with suggestions for improvements.
+Michael Richardson (ANIMA design team member), as well as Rajeev Ranjan and Rufus Buschart (Siemens colleagues) for their reviews with suggestions for improvements.

 --- back